xenial-io/Xenial.Blog/_posts/2018-04-15-how-to-use-the-desktop-bridge-to-create-an-appx-package-for-xaf.md

 ---
  layout: post
- title: How to use the Desktop Brige to create an appx package for XAF
+ title: How to use the Desktop Bridge to create an appx package for XAF
  comments: true
  tags: [XAF, Windows10, DesktopBridge, APPX, Deployment, Clickonce, Squirrel]
 ---